AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     # The ID of the DNAT table in which you want to create the DNAT entry.
     request.set_ForwardTableId("ftb-uf6hdobgppflyr2ng****")

     # Specify the EIP for Internet access.
-This parameter is set to the IP address of EIP 2 in this example.
+This parameter is set to the IP address of EIP 1 in this example.
     request.set_ExternalIp("106.xx.xx.94")

     # The external port where requests from the Internet are received.
 Valid values: 1 to 65535.
 This parameter is set to 80 in this example.
     request.set_ExternalPort("80")

-    # Specify the private IP address of the ECS instance that needs to receive requests from the Internet.
-This parameter is set to the private IP address of ECS 2.
+    # Specify the private IP address of the ECS instance that wants to receive requests from the Internet.
+This parameter is set to the private IP address of ECS 1 in this example.
     request.set_InternalIp("192.xx.xx.101")

     # The internal port to which the requests received on the external port are forwarded.
 Valid values: 1 to 65535.
 This parameter is set to 80 in this example.